Skip to Content

 DC can feel less systematic, but when it lands, it lands hard.
 Batman, Superman, Justice League, Vertigo-adjacent classics and creator-led runs can feel like major objects rather than steps in a line.
 A DC omnibus often works best when you buy it as a statement shelf: one run, one creative identity, one version of a character.

 The tradeoff is uncertainty.
 DC shelves can have strange gaps.
 Some eras get beautiful treatment; others wait.
-That makes DC collecting more opportunistic.
-You need to know what you care about before the book disappears.
+That makes DC collecting more selective than fast: the window is usually open, so the question is which run you actually want.

 That opportunism can be a strength.
 A DC shelf does not need to be complete to feel complete.
 One great Batman run, one Superman era, one Justice League statement or one strange Vertigo-adjacent classic can stand alone with more confidence than many partial Marvel lines.